MyTooliT/ICOc/ReadMe.txt

 |_______________________________________|

 Any production Test may be called multiple times for the same STH/STU (PCB).
 Furthermore, the test results are stored by the Bluetooth Address and a consecutively run number (file name).
 Thus a
-PCBs, aassemled STH/STU and a potted STH may be tested in a row.
+PCBs, assemled STHs/STUs and a potted STHs may be tested in a row.

 The Production Tests are supported via:
 	* ProductionTests/Sth.py: Tests Sensory Tool Holder (STH) and STH print circuit boards (PCBs).